maciejkuran/palindrome-checker-app/README.md

 </p>

-## Javascript concepts
+## JavaScript concepts
-There are a lot of Javascript concepts that could be used to solve this problem.
+There are a lot of JavaScript concepts that could be used to solve this problem.
 However, I picked the ones that seemed to match the best – at least from my point of view.

 In the examples shown below, I do not access any DOM elements.
 These are just pure functions and the results will be logged to the console.